Skip to Main Content

 The public is more interested in agricultural and food issues than ever before, as is evident in the many agricultural controversies debated in the media.
 Why is it that some people embrace new agricultural technologies while others steadfastly defend traditional farming methods?
 Why do some prefer to buy food grown around the world while others patronize small, local farmers?
 In the debates about organic food, genetically modified organisms, and farm animal welfare, it is not always clear what the scientific literature actually says.
 To understand these controversies, the authors encourage readers to develop first an appreciation for why two equally intelligent and well-intentioned people can form radically different notions about food.
 Sometimes the disputes are scientific in nature, and sometimes they arise from conflicting ethical views.
 This book confronts the most controversial issues in agriculture by first explaining the principles of both sides of the debate, and then guiding readers through the scientific literature so that they may form their own educated opinions.

-The Citrus Industry in Florida by
+The Citrus Industry in the Sunshine State by

 Call Number: HD9259.C53 W43 1999 Florida